flinker-app/docs/docs/ifc-viewer-filter-multiple-ifc-files-power-bi.md

 Initial IFC model loading is file based.
 The visual needs matching rows from the `IFC` table that contain `IfcChunk`.
 Those rows are filtered by `Filepath` or `Filename`.

+For the initial load, the filter context must keep all `IfcChunk` rows for at least one IFC file.
+This requirement also applies when the report contains only one IFC file.
+If another filter removes its IFC chunks, the file is incomplete and the visual cannot load it.

 ![Screenshot of IFC table fields used to filter IFC files in Power BI](/_media/power-bi-ifc-fields-file-filtering.png)

 ## Filter by file name or file path